RooVetGit/Roo-Code-Docs/docs/advanced-usage/checkpoints.md

 ### Restoration Process

 When restoration executes, Roo Code:
-- Runs `git clean` to remove any untracked files
 - Performs a hard reset to the specified checkpoint commit
 - Copies all files from the shadow repository to your workspace
 - Updates internal checkpoint tracking state